rubenmtzc/rmc-academic/content/event/example/index.md

 ---
 title: Events

-event: Empowering communities: How to Design a Smart City that Works for All
+event: Empowering communities, How to Design a Smart City that Works for All
 event_url: https://www.eventbrite.co.uk/e/empowering-communities-how-to-design-a-smart-city-that-works-for-all-tickets-631553231717

 location: De Montfort University